How to watch Jeff Bezos’ Blue Origin flight on July 20

-Category: Space Hits: 7Jeff Bezos founded Blue Origin in 2000.
+Category: Space Hits: 8Jeff Bezos founded Blue Origin in 2000.
 The company’s name refers to the blue planet, Earth, as the point of origin.
 Image via Blue Origin.

 Private spaceflight company Blue Origin is counting down the days to July 20, 2021, when it’ll launch billionaire founder Jeff Bezos and three others to suborbital space.
 It’ll be the first launch of Blue Origin’s New Shepard reusable launch vehicle with humans aboard.
 It’ll be live-streamed on Blue Origin’s website.
 The broadcast will begin at 11:30 UTC (7:30 a.m.
 EDT).
 Liftoff is slated for 13:00 UTC (9 a.m.
 EDT), as long as technical factors and the weather at Launch Site One in West Texas are agreeable.